 Using this evidence, you can then argue the lack of independence has contaminated the board’s decision, which strengthens your case and drastically increases the chances of your being permitted to proceed with the derivative action.

 Since every derivative action is unique to the company, actions, and parties involved, court rulings vary widely.
 In the event that the shareholder wins the derivative action, the court may order the board of directors to perform any number of steps to correct the offending action that caused company damage in the first place.

 In addition, because you have represented the corporation and not merely your own personal interest, if successful, you can apply to the court for an order that the corporation pay your reasonable attorney’s fees on the ground that your actions resulted in a financial benefit to the corporation.
 To gain a more specific idea of what to expect from your case, your next step should be to contact a business litigation attorney with experience in derivative actions.

 San Francisco Derivative Action Attorney

 If you’re a shareholder who suspects fraud, illegality, abuse, malpractice, or other behavior that is damaging to the company you’ve invested in, contact the Law Offices of David H. Schwartz today.
 With more than 45 years of experience in business litigation, negotiation, and arbitration including handling multiple derivative and direct shareholder actions, Mr. Schwartz knows how to effectively advocate for shareholders.
-Based in San Francisco, Mr. Schwartz serves San Jose, San Mateo, and surrounding areas in the San Francisco Peninsula.
+Based in San Francisco, Mr. Schwartz serves San Jose, San Mateo, and surrounding areas in the San Francisco Bay Area.